fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 ***********************

 Once your OpenMDAO system is ready, you have to register it to make it discoverable by FAST-OAD.

-Assuming your OpenMDAO class is named `MyOMClass` in `my_module.py`, you can create, in the same folder, the file `register.py` (name is not mandatory) with following lines:
+To do that, you just have to add the :class:`~fastoad.module_management.service_registry.RegisterOpenMDAOSystem` decorator to your OpenMDAO class like this:

 .. code-block:: python

-    from my_module import MyOMClass
-    from fastoad.module_management import OpenMDAOSystemRegistry
+    from fastoad.module_management.service_registry import RegisterOpenMDAOSystem

-    OpenMDAOSystemRegistry.register_system(MyOMClass, "my.custom.name")
+    import openmdao.api as om

+    @RegisterOpenMDAOSystem("my.custom.name")
+    class MyOMClass(om.ExplicitComponent):
+        ...

 .. note::